 \subsection{Unifying Understanding and Generation}

 In this section, we demonstrate how to integrate the dual visual codebooks of \ours{} within a unified MLLM.
-As illustrated in Fig.~\ref{fig:frameworks} (c), to model both textual and visual content under the autoregressive paradigm of LLMs, the pixel and semantic visual tokens are first concatenated along their embedding dimension to form unified visual tokens.
-These unified visual tokens are then concatenated with text tokens to construct a multimodal token sequence.
-Then the model is trained in an autoregressive manner to predict the next token for both visual and textual tokens.
-For simplicity, we define the language vocabulary of our MLLM as a finite set $\mathcal{X}=\{x_1, x_2, ..., x_{n_1}\}$, while the low-level and high-level visual vocabulary as $\mathcal{Y}=\{y_1, y_2, ..., y_{n_2}\}$ and $\mathcal{Z}=\{z_1, z_2, ..., z_{n_3}\}$, where $n_1$, $n_2$, and $n_3$ represent the vocabulary sizes for language tokens, low-level visual tokens, and high-level visual tokens, respectively.
+As illustrated in Fig.\ref{fig:frameworks} (c), to model both textual and visual content within the autoregressive paradigm of LLMs, the pixel and semantic visual tokens are first passed through a 2-layer MLP projector to align their dimensions with the LLM backbone.
+These tokens are then concatenated \textbf{along the embedding dimension} (which does not increase the sequence length) to form unified visual tokens.
+Next, the unified visual tokens are concatenated with text tokens to construct a multimodal token sequence.
+The model is then trained in an autoregressive manner to predict the next token across both visual and textual content.